hannahs-family/mc-server-vanilla/README.md

 ### Server Configuration

-If the default configuration was copied into an empty directory, simply change the files in that directory, and stop and restart the server.

-If you have existing configuration you want to load before starting the server for the first time, you can place it into the `config` directory that you mount into the container, and it won't be overwritten by the default configuration.
-You can use the default [configuration][] for reference, e.g. if you want to generate a world from a specific seed value.
+Any configuration files placed in the `overrides` directory that gets mounted into the container will be read (but not modified) by the server when it runs.
+To let the server make changes to the configuration, mount a directory to `/opt/minecraft/config` instead.
+Any files not overriden will be copied from the default [configuration][].
+You can use the default configuration for reference, e.g. if you want to generate a world from a specific seed value.

 ### Load an Existing World